 Red Oak real estate is some of the most expensive in Texas, although Red Oak house values don't compare to the most expensive real estate in the U.S.

-A relatively large number of people in Red Oak telecommute to their jobs.
-Overall, about 14.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Red Oak doesn't have a public transportation system that people use for their commute.